stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/04-add-tekton-pipeline-to-demo-app/add-pipeline.md

 > Note: The reference to the trigger binding will need to be added in; (pipeline-charts.eventListener.trigger.bindings.ref).

-## 4. ArgoCD Application for Pipeline and the its resources
+## 4. ArgoCD Application for Pipeline and its Resources

 Login to ArgoCD to see your pipeline and all the resources related to it.